-The first issue involves simplifying the spatial system in terms of articulating spatial structure at a cross-section in time - in equilibrium - or as a dynamic sequence of change.
+The first issue involves simplifying the spatial system in terms of articulating spatial structure at a cross section in time - in 'equilibrium' - or as a dynamic sequence of change.
 From one perspective, cities can be seen as largely unchanging in terms of their land uses and transport structures with marginal change far less important to that which exists in totality.
-This might be almost a matter of taste for there is another view that sees structure as being continually transformed even though it remains in place and in this sense, any model should be dynamic reflecting such processes of ceaseless transformation.
-Statics versus dynamics is thus a central and often contentious issue (Lowry, 1965).
+This might almost be a matter of taste for there is another view that sees structure as being continually transformed even though it remains in place and, in this sense, any model should be dynamic reflecting such processes of ceaseless transformation.
+'Statics' versus 'dynamics' is thus a central and often contentious issue.

-This issue of time also relates to aggregation and scale.
-In general, the finer the spatial scale and the shorter the time period, the greater the dynamic in that as we aggregate activities from their elemental form, we tend to average, thus reducing heterogeneity.
-Again, the degree to which the model should reflect heterogeneous activity depends on what is being modelled at what scale with this trade-off part of the process of simplification.
-In some models, there are consistent schemes for illustrating what actually happens when data and model elements are aggregated but in general the process is ad hoc and distinct differences of theory and style exist between the aggregate and disaggregate, between macro and micro: models based on economic theory are the classic example.
+This issue of time also relates to 'aggregation' and 'scale'.
+In general, the finer the spatial scale and the shorter the time period, the greater the dynamic in that as we aggregate activities from their elemental form, we tend to average, thus reducing 'heterogeneity'.
+Again, the degree to which the model should reflect heterogeneous activity depends on what is being modeled at what scale with this trade-off part of the process of simplification.
+In some models, there are consistent schemes for illustrating what actually happens when data and model elements are aggregated but, in general, the process is ad boc and distinct differences of theory and style exist between the aggregate and disaggregate, between 'macro' and 'micro': models based on economic theory are the classic example.

-Representation of the key elements of urban structure whether they be as individuals comprising various populations or aggregates thereof involves key problems of definition and classification.
-In the models considered here, spatial representation is critical for the scale in terms of size of the areal unit as well as its configuration directly relates to the way the system's elements are defined.
+'Representation' of the key elements of urban structure whether they be as individuals comprising various populations or aggregates thereof involves key problems of definition and classification.
+In the models considered here, spatial representation is critical for the scale in terms of size of the areal unit as well as its configuration directly relating to the way the system's elements are defined.
 Individuals exist at point locations but many models simplify these by aggregating basic units into groups which are associated with distinct areal units, often called zones or regions.
 This issue involves the previous two: temporal dynamics and heterogeneity, and clearly the greater the degree of aggregation, the simpler the model.
-When urban models were first developed in the 1960s, almost all were highly aggregated in terms of their representation whereas now a new class of individual or agent-based models have appeared which seek to represent the urban system in much more disaggregate and heterogeneous terms.
-In terms of the actual spatial units defined, there is a recurrent argument as to whether densities or counts should be the way of representing elements - densities implying a regular spatial system of cells on a lattice in contrast to variable vector reporting units usually based on administrative units or zones.
-All these issues involve tradeoffs involving scale which in turn are determined by more pragmatic concerns such as available resources of data and computation.
+When urban models were first developed in the 1960s, almost all were highly aggregated in terms of their representation, whereas now a new class of individual or ABMs have appeared which seek to represent the urban system in much more disaggregate and heterogeneous terms.
+In terms of the actual spatial units defined, there is a recurrent argument as to whether densities or counts should be the way of representing elements - densities implying a regular spatial system of 'cells' on a lattice in contrast to variable vector reporting units usually based on 'administrative units' or 'zones'.
+All these issues involve trade-offs involving scale which in turn are determined by more pragmatic concerns, such as available resources of data and computation.